CamBFunny/Noir-City/Notebook.md

 The red door is motive unknown.
 The game will randomly pick a motive, or it will be a psychopath who has no motive.

 # Writing
+Intro Tutorial
+You take control of a man in a busy hotel lobby.
+You're given a mission, "Go to room 217."  \
+You go to the door of room 217.
+Press SPACE to knock.
+The sound of a knock should feel very responsive to each time you press the Spacebar.  \
+Press E to open will be greyed out with a key symbol and a line crossing it out.
+This will show that you can open unlocked doors or find the key for locked ones.  \
+After

 Example 1
 The victim is found dead in their movie seat.
 Everyone thought they were sleeping until the janitor took a closer look.  \
 The theater attendant says the victim arrived alone and bought a single ticket.
 (Did a random stranger murder her?
 Or did she meet a date there?)  \